prakashoms/prakashoms.github.io/_pages/about.md

 - Advanced Process Control `[Spring'16]`
 - Optimization `[Spring'16]`
 - Introduction to Network Analysis `[Spring'18]`

+## About Blog
+I always used to think that it must be cool to have a website of your own.
+So, finally, I have tried my best to make one.
+Once I attended a talk by [Prof. T. DebRoy](https://www.matse.psu.edu/directory/tarasankar-debroy) about the *importance of peer-reviewed articles* in Dec’19.
+He mentioned that being a researcher, it is very much required that one should have a habit of reading and writing articles.
+Well, I try my best to read, but writing peer-reviewed articles, although done once in a while, is still an exhausting process.
+So, here, I created this [blog](/blog/) to write about my observations of some research related concepts I come by.
+Nonetheless, I would also try to write about social and other interesting kinds of stuff.
+Since I am a beginner to all these website-blog things, I would very much appreciate getting any constructive feedback on my posts. **Thank you**.

 ## About the website logo
 The website logo is motivated from the concept of an [ambigram](https://en.wikipedia.org/wiki/Ambigram).
 My idea for creating this logo was to read as `OM` (refers to [ॐ](https://en.wikipedia.org/wiki/Om)) in one orientation and read as `विद्या` ([Vidya](https://en.wikipedia.org/wiki/Vidya_(philosophy)) in sanskrit means true knowledge) after rotating it by 180 deg.
 Here is the crude effort I made.